awslabs/ml-io/doc/build.md

 $ sudo cmake --build . --target install
 ```

-By default cmake will install ML-IO system wide.
+By default cmake will install MLIO system wide.
 If you want to have it installed under a specific directory (or if you don't have sudo access), you can tell cmake the desired install location:

 ```bash
 $ cmake -DCMAKE_INSTALL_PREFIX=/custom/path ../..